ISO 31-0

 ISO 31-0 is the introductory part of international standard ISO 31 on quantities and units.
 It provides guidelines for using physical quantities, quantity and unit symbols, and coherent unit systems, especially the SI.
-It is intended for use in all fields of science and technology and is augmented by more specialized conventions defined in other parts of the ISO 31 standard.
+It was intended for use in all fields of science and technology and is augmented by more specialized conventions defined in other parts of the ISO 31 standard.
 ISO 31-0 was withdrawn on 17 November 2009.
 It is superseded by ISO 80000-1.
 Other parts of ISO 31 have also been withdrawn and replaced by parts of ISO 80000.

 Scope

 ISO 31 covers physical quantities used for the quantitative description of physical phenomena.
 The presentation here is a summary of some of the detailed guidelines and examples given in the standard.